FranciscoVasconcelos/sciblog/_posts/2025-10-11-goodbye-to-jekyll.markdown

 {% section "This is a named section with spaces" level=1 label=ugly-section %}

 <!-- Create a definition  -->
-{% envlabel definition def:this:coco false %}
+{% definition def:this:coco false %}

 This is a definition labeled by subsection